-- On a lightly floured work surface, roll out the pie pastry and fit it into a 9-inch pie pan.
+- Prepare Pie Crust: On a lightly floured work surface, roll out the pie pastry and place it in a 9-inch pie pan.
 Crimp or flute the edges for a polished look.

-- Beat Eggs: In a large bowl, beat the eggs.
+- Beat Eggs: In a large bowl, slightly beat the eggs.

 - Combine Ingredients: Melt the butter and add it to the beaten eggs.
 Then, combine the dark corn syrup, dark brown sugar, molasses, salt, lemon juice, vanilla extract, ground cinnamon, and ground nutmeg.
 Mix thoroughly until well combined.

 - Fill Pie Shell: Pour the mixture into the prepared pie shell.

-- Arrange the pecan halves on top of the filling, creating an appealing pattern.
+- Add Pecans: Arrange the pecan halves on top of the filling, creating an appealing pattern.

-- Bake: Place the pie in the preheated oven for about 40 minutes or until the crust is golden brown and the center is just set.
+- Bake: Place the pie in the preheated oven and bake for approximately 40 minutes or until the crust is golden brown and the center is just set.

-- Cool and Serve: Once done, remove the pie from the oven and let it cool.
+- Cool and Serve: Once done, remove the pie from the oven and allow it to cool.
 It can be baked several hours ahead, making it perfect for planning ahead.

 - Enjoy: Serve the pecan pie warm or at room temperature.
-Pair it with a generous serving of whipped cream for a delightful treat.
+For an extra indulgence, pair it with a generous serving of whipped cream.

-While pecan pie is delightful on its own, there are several serving ideas that can take this classic dessert to new heights.
+Pecan pie is delightful on its own, but there are several serving ideas that can elevate this classic dessert to new heights.
 Here are a few suggestions:

-- Pair with Homemade Whipped Cream: Serve a generous dollop of freshly whipped cream alongside a warm slice of pecan pie is a match made in dessert heaven.
+- Pair with Homemade Whipped Cream: A generous dollop of freshly whipped cream alongside a warm slice of pecan pie is a match made in dessert heaven.
 The creamy and slightly tangy flavor of the whipped cream beautifully complements the sweet and nutty notes of the pie.

 - Add a Scoop of Vanilla Ice Cream: For an extra touch of indulgence, serve pecan pie with a scoop of creamy vanilla ice cream.
 The cold, velvety ice cream provides a delightful contrast to the warm pie and creates a symphony of flavors.